rahulpoluri/Idea1/problem_backstory_solution.md

 - Ensures **cultural inclusivity** and welcomes users from diverse backgrounds.
 - Places control in the hands of users, allowing them to define their journey with minimal external interference.

-By fostering genuine connections and breaking away from traditional norms, **Liberal Shaadi** reimagines what modern matchmaking can be.
+By fostering genuine connections and breaking away from traditional norms, **Lutend** reimagines what modern matchmaking can be.